WorldPop Project: Population estimation

 WorldPop develops statistical population modelling methods to produce gridded population estimates that support census activities.
 The programme develops new methods for data synthesis that use demographic and health surveys, census, satellite imagery, cell phone and other data to create consistent gridded outputs and map detailed population densities.

 A case study evaluating several geospatial datasets against the 'gold-standard' census data for Bioko Island, Equatorial Guinea found that while the WorldPop Constrained dataset for the area matched best at lower population densities, WorldPop Unconstrained data performed poorly at all densities.

 Population of Papua New Guinea

 Although the government of Papua New Guinea had estimated the country's population at 9.4 million, unpublished findings of a population estimation study funded by the United Nations Population Fund and conducted by WorldPop in November 2022 suggested the true population was close to 17 million.
 This estimate was reviewed and amended to less than 11 million and the methodology used to calculate this figure was published in July 2023.

+Academic debate on rural population estimates

+In 2025, the accuracy of WorldPop and other global gridded population datasets was discussed in the academic literature with respect to the representation of rural populations.
+The debate centred on whether observed discrepancies indicate a systemic bias in population modelling or reflect localised methodological limitations.

+Rural underrepresentation study (2025)

+A study published in Nature Communications by Láng-Ritter et al. (2025) analysed five major global population datasets, including WorldPop, and reported systematic underestimation of rural populations.

+Using historical resettlement records from 307 large dam projects across 35 countries as an independent reference, the authors estimated a 53.4% negative bias in WorldPop’s rural population estimates.
+The study attributed this discrepancy to incomplete rural census data and modelling approaches primarily calibrated for urban environments, and suggested potential implications for development planning and resource allocation.

+Response from data producers

+In a published rebuttal, a group of population data producers, including WorldPop Director Andrew J. Tatem, disputed the study’s conclusions and argued that its findings resulted from methodological shortcomings rather than systemic bias.